 88. Glow-in-the-dark treasure hunt: Try a nighttime treasure hunt with glow-in-the-dark items.

-89. Look for the stars: There is always a beautiful show playing out across the night sky.
-Watch the International Space Station overhead, look for multiple meteor showers and get tips from NASA on when to spot specific stars and planets.
+89. Look for the stars: Going to the movies may not be an option, but there’s always a beautiful show playing out across the night sky.
+This summer, watch the International Space Station overhead, look for multiple meteor showers and get tips from NASA on when to spot specific stars and planets.

 90. Go to sleep early: Why not?
-Lack of sleep makes us more vulnerable to illness.
+We’re all stressed out and anxious about the pandemic, and lack of sleep makes us more vulnerable to illness.
 Routine, cooler temperatures and a dark room are key to good sleep.
 Good night!

 91. Spa day at home: Make your own spa hour/day.

 92. Get rid of that hair: You really can do your own buzz cut.

 93. Wine and cheese: Should you be quarantined with a partner, have a wine or beer and cheese date with your beloved on your patio/front porch/back porch balcony/kitchen table, and remember it’s “for better or for worse.”
 You can try to make it for better.

 94. Hold hands: It’s sweet.

 95. R-rated: Watch movies that are not for children.
 It’s fine to fall asleep, though.
 We’re tired.

 96. Eat a late dinner: Fine, it’s second dinner, and eat all the things your kids hate.
 All of them.